 Project Manager (Scrum Master/Team Lead)

 This person is in charge of the successful implementation of a project.
 PM’s main goal lies in planning and execution.
 Project managers are responsible for process planning, generating reports, monitoring deliverables, and setting up communication meetings between team members.
-Being a mediator between a technical team and a client, project managers need to have their unique perspective on the project process, considering business requirements and technical specifics.
-They play an essential role in problem-solving and translating complex technical concepts to the client’s business language.
+Being a mediator between a technical team and a client, project managers need to have a unique perspective of the project process, considering business requirements and technical specifics.
+They play an essential role in problem-solving and translating complex technical concepts into the client’s business language.

 UX/UI Designer